 *Does your project demonstrate effort, learning, and mastery of a skill?

-Presentations should be a prepared 15-20 minutes with 5-10 minutes allotted for judges questions.
+Presentations should be a prepared 15-20 minutes with another 5-10 minutes allotted for judges questions.

 Tips for a great presentation: